camdecoster/camdecoster.github.io/src/content/blog/convert-javascript-object-to-string.md

 }
 ```

 Almost there, but I'd prefer not to have quotation marks around the keys.
-Unfortunately, `JSON.stringify` has no option to remove the quotation marks.
+Unfortunately, `JSON.stringify{:js}` has no option to remove the quotation marks.
 It is JSON after all.

-## Convert the object to a string using `util.inspect`
+## Convert the object to a string using `util.inspect{:js}`

-Node includes a handy utility called `inspect` that will convert the object into a string, including white space, and skip the quotation marks.
+Node includes a handy utility called `inspect{:js}` that will convert the object into a string, including white space, and skip the quotation marks.

 Input: